Rated-Logic/230242401123/Assignment0/README.md

 # QN 2.
 Differences between data wragling , scaning and filtering in data minining
 # i.
 Data wrangling also know as data pre processing it is the process of cleaning, transforming and preparing raw data into a usable format for minning
 ## it involves the following activities handling , missing data, removing duplicates, correcting inconsistencies , normalization / standardization , converting data types
+# WHILE
 # ii.
 Scanning this is the process of examining , traversing the data to understand its structure , and collecting the metadata. its main purpose is to understand the dataset before applying algorithms
+# WHILE
 # iii.
 Filtering is the process of excluding specific records or attributes from a given dataset based on its a certain creteria